 The Westminster style of government no longer works for Scotland – but before we leave to join the Commonwealth of Independent Nations, let’s have a well thought out alternative in place.

-A Constitution is a job specification for parliamentarians setting out the conditions under which the people of a nation agree to be governed.
-In a popular democracy every citizen is entitled to have their say in this document.
+A Constitution is a job specification for parliamentarians.
+It sets out the conditions under which the people agree to be governed and defines the architecture of the Nation.

-Let’s start with a Model Constitution, nothing written in stone but enough to anchor the conversation, You can choose to invest just a few minutes scanning the Summary and using your Quick Vote – or you can observe a few simple conventions explained in the Guidelines Tab and then, in the Model Constitution page, use the links or Search box to locate an area of special interest ( see an example link at the bottom of this page* ) and from that Section another click will take you to the interactive Amendment pages where you may add your own ideas and comment on those of others.
+You can choose to invest just a few minutes scanning the Summary and using your Quick Vote – or you can observe a few simple conventions explained in the Guidelines Tab and Amendment pages where you may add your own ideas and comment on those of others.
 The choice is yours and the process is intuitive.

 You will be able to return again and again to see the latest vote counts and rankings, or update your own input and vote – right up until Independence Day!